tick/tick-api/sections/projects.md

 Delete project
 -------------

-* `DELETE /projects/16.json` will delete the client
+* `DELETE /projects/16.json` will delete the project
 * **WARNING:** The project **and all time entries** will be immediately deleted
 * If successful `204 No Content` will be returned.
-* If the project client still has associated projects `406 Not Acceptable` will be returned.